#tree-traversal #graph-traversal #node-tree #traversal #stack #tree #cursor

 Macro to define cursor types

-In the current design of [MutCursorRootedVec], there is a predefined pattern prescribing where RootT and NodeT types may exist on the stack.
+In the current design of MutCursorRootedVec, there is a predefined pattern prescribing where RootT and NodeT types may exist on the stack.
 However, we may find it necessary in the future to support more than two types, in a more flexible pattern.
 It seems that a macro to define a bespoke cursor type is the best solutuion.

 Internal enum for multiple-type support at runtime

 For ultimate flexibility, we would want all the references to be stored by the stack as in an enum over the possible reference types.
-However, if ther user provided an enum as a type parameter to a cursor type, the result result would be double-indirection.
+However, if the user provided an enum as a type parameter to a cursor type, the result result would be double-indirection.
 Therefore the enum behavior would need to be internal to the MutCursor.
 Deriving a MutCursor from a user's enum type feels like a friendly way to define the types a cursor type is capable of storing.